-Risk factors, signs and symptoms of vulvar cancer
+Vulvar cancer risk factors, signs and symptoms

 Like many forms of cancer, it is not clear what causes vulvar cancer though certain women may be more at risk.
 The average age of diagnosis is 65 years old, an indication that the risk increases with age.